Frequently Asked Questions and troubleshooting

 Sorry that you're having trouble using PyO3.
 If you can't find the answer to your problem in the list below, you can also reach out for help on GitHub Discussions and on Discord.

-I'm experiencing deadlocks using PyO3 with lazy_static or once_cell!
+I'm experiencing deadlocks using PyO3 with std::sync::OnceLock, std::sync::LazyLock, lazy_static, and once_cell!

-lazy_static and once_cell::sync both use locks to ensure that initialization is performed only by a single thread.
+OnceLock, LazyLock, and their thirdparty predecessors use blocking to ensure only one thread ever initializes them.
 Because the Python GIL is an additional lock this can lead to deadlocks in the following way:

-1. A thread (thread A) which has acquired the Python GIL starts initialization of a lazy_static value.
+1. A thread (thread A) which has acquired the Python GIL starts initialization of a OnceLock value.

 2. The initialization code calls some Python API which temporarily releases the GIL e.g. Python::import.

-3. Another thread (thread B) acquires the Python GIL and attempts to access the same lazy_static value.
+3. Another thread (thread B) acquires the Python GIL and attempts to access the same OnceLock value.

-4. Thread B is blocked, because it waits for lazy_static's initialization to lock to release.
+4. Thread B is blocked, because it waits for OnceLock's initialization to lock to release.

 5. Thread A is blocked, because it waits to re-acquire the GIL which thread B still holds.